Shifter | Chapter 3 – Precognition

 Realizing I'm not going to give him what he wants the man grabs my throat and starts to strangle me.
 I begin to see stars.
 Frantically, I struggle harder, punching him in the ribs.
 He barely reacts.
 He's gripping tighter.
 I think of you.
 I think of Patrick.
 I keep punching, but I'm having no effect.
 My vision becomes narrow.
 I think, this is it.
 This is how I go out.
 The President dead, no eye witnesses, no evidence of this killer ever having been here.
 Realizing I'm not going to win I try to make peace with it.
 But I can't.
 I'm sorry, Sam, I just can't.
 I have to fight for you.

 Then suddenly, the man is knocked aside.
 Freed from my assailant's stranglehold I collapse to the floor.
-I look to the left of me and see a dark-skinned man wearing a similar jumpsuit on top of the attacker.
-He's breathing heavily.
+I look to the left of me and see a dark-skinned man who is wearing a similar jumpsuit; he's on top of the attacker and breathing heavily.
 He looks back at me.

 “Rebecca!
 Run!”